fac-members/fac-slides/src/slides/tfb/research-analysis/index.md

 1. Write notes on what came out of the research
 1. Theme those notes
 1. Write insight statements to summarise the notes
-1. Think about any further research to conduct

 ---